-For AMUN, our conference isn't just fun, or a way to share our love of the United Nations, it's first and foremost an Educational Experience for all of our Conference attendees.
+For AMUN, our conference isn't just fun, or a way to share our love of the United Nations: it's first and foremost an educational experience for all of our Conference attendees.
 The key to any educational simulation?
 Realism.
 Maintaining realism during a simulation is challenging, but nowhere more so than the Security Council.
-In the Security Council we have to balance our educational goals with the immediate impact on the simulation that actions taken by Member States have.
+In the Security Council we have to balance our educational goals with the immediate impact on the simulation caused by Member States' actions.

-To avoid frustration, we strongly encourage all Security Council participants to read Why Realism Is Important: The Goals Of AMUN's Security Council Simulations and understand AMUN philosophies and goals behind running a Security Council simulation.
+To avoid frustration, we strongly encourage all Security Council participants to read our AMUN Accords post, Why Realism Is Important: The Goals Of AMUN's Security Council Simulations and understand AMUN's philosophies and goals behind running a Security Council simulation.

-Understanding the Veto: The Power of the P5
+Understanding the Veto: The Power of the Permanent Five

-One key difference between the Security Council and other UN bodies?
-The veto.
-Understanding the dynamics of the veto and how to work successfully in a room where one nay vote can change the course of discussions is key to successfully navigating the UN Security Council.
+One key difference between the Security Council and other UN bodies is the veto.
+Understanding the dynamics of the veto and how to work successfully in a room where one "no"vote can change the course of discussions is key to successfully navigating the UN Security Council.
 Read about the dynamics of the veto power in our AMUN Accords post, Understanding the Security Council Veto.